wp-plugins/jquery-colorbox/readme.txt

 Tags: jquery, colorbox, lightbox, images, pictures, photos, gallery, javascript, overlay Requires at least: 2.8.5
 Tested up to: 2.9.1
-Stable tag: 3.0.1
+Stable tag: 3.1

-Adds Colorbox/Lightbox functionality to images on the blog.
-Images are grouped by post or page.
+Adds Colorbox/Lightbox functionality to images.
+They are grouped by post or page.
 Also works for WordPress galleries.
+Comes with different themes.

 == Description ==

 Yet another Colorbox/Lightbox plugin for Wordpress.

-jQuery Colorbox features 8 themes from which you can choose.
+jQuery Colorbox features 9 themes from which you can choose.
 See screenshots tab.

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.
 All images in posts and pages can be displayed in a layer when the thumbnail is clicked.